Danone's Full year results 2013 have been published on February 20th, press release available on our website

 3Give priority to sustainable materials

-SOFIA is persistent: if she decides she wants a new generation material... she will find one.
+Frédéric is persistent: with his teams, if he decides he wants a new generation material... they will fine one together

 Reducing the weight of packaging and opting for recycled or bio-sourced materials... an approach which mobilises all the Group’s employees